kabedkaca/CSP_DA24C3/README.md

 6)Deployment

-The model will be deployed by reporting and presenting to the stakeholders.
+The model will be deployed by presenting and demonstrating to the stakeholders.

-My medium post on my capstone project: https://medium.com/@pillowkuat/predicting-household-power-consumption-with-time-series-analysis-an-arima-model-tutorial-5d7f83b71e88
+My medium post on my capstone project: https://medium.com/@pillowkuat/predicting-household-power-consumption-using-arima-and-sarima-models-a-crisp-dm-approach-e1a25e20e983